modibafmt/modibafmt/README.md

-- 👋 Hi, I’m @modibafmt
+- 👋 I’m @modibafmt
-- 🌐 I’m residing in South Africa, Johannesburg 🇿🇦
+- 🌐 Residing in South Africa, Johannesburg.
-- 📚 I’m currently learning Java, Python, HTML CSS and JS
+- 📚 I’m currently learning BI, SQL and Python
 - 📫 How you can reach me on guthub.

 <!---